Nivalyx/osu-wiki/wiki/Tournaments/CIC/Open_2026/en.md

 6. If no staff or referee is available, the match will be postponed.
 7. **No Fail will be enforced in all beatmaps.** This is to ensure that the points are to be awarded more fairly towards teams who perform better in general during the course of the beatmap regardless of their remaining health at the end.
 8. If a player disconnects, it will be treated as if they had failed the beatmap.
-   - A match can be rematched for disconnects that occur within at most 30 seconds or 25% of the beatmap length (whichever happens first) after the beatmap has been started by the referee.
+   - A match can be rematched for disconnects that occur within at most 30 seconds after it has been started or 25% of the beatmap's length, whichever happens first.
 9. Lag is not a valid reason to nullify a beatmap.
 10. If any problems during the match occur, the tournament management will make a decision based on the referee's report.
 11. It is expected that all players be polite and respectful to each other.
 Penalties will be given upon violation.